Sotomayor says Supreme Court adjusted argument format partly over interruptions of female justices

 Justice Clarence Thomas, who rarely asked questions during in-person arguments before the pandemic, was active during the remote arguments and has continued to be this term with the new hybrid sessions.

-During her remarks Wednesday, Sotomayor also addressed the diversity among the court with regards to their judicial philosophies and professional experience, noting that with the death of Justice Ruth Bader Ginsburg last year, the high court "lost our only civil rights lawyer," according to CNN.
+During her remarks Wednesday, Sotomayor also addressed the diversity among the court with regards to their judicial philosophies and professional experience, noting that with Ginsburg's death last year, the high court "lost our only civil rights lawyer."
+Professional diversity on the nation's highest court, she said, is "sorely missing."

+"We have no real lawyer who's been in the trenches on civil rights issues, whether it's on women's rights or racial rights or even disability rights, on any level of civil rights," she said.
+"We have nobody on our bench who has done criminal defense work outside of perhaps some white collar work.
+We don't have anyone who has done immigration work.
+We don't have anyone who has done environmental work."

 President Biden has been working to nominate candidates to the federal bench with diverse backgrounds and address disparities in the professional experiences of judges, including those who worked as public defenders.